mehulkattela/RestoVision/README.md

 **LangChain, OpenAI, HuggingFace, Chroma, SQL, Streamlit, Docker**

 ## Summary
-RestoVision is an AI-powered chatbot designed to assist restaurants in analyzing operational and financial data to make informed decisions.
+RestoVision is an AI-powered application designed to assist restaurants in analyzing operational and financial data to make informed decisions.
 The application converts natural language queries into SQL, retrieves relevant data, and presents actionable insights.

 ![image](https://github.com/user-attachments/assets/2d836e22-c0f5-4ac3-aaae-255c74863735)

 ## Features
-- **Financial Analysis:** Provides insights into revenue, costs, and profit margins.
-- **Operational Metrics:** Tracks key performance indicators (KPIs) like table turnover rates and customer footfall.
-- **Data Visualization:** Presents data in intuitive charts and graphs for easier comprehension.
-- **Custom Reports:** Generates tailored reports based on user-defined parameters.
-- **User-Friendly Interface:** Allows easy navigation and interaction for restaurant owners and managers.
-- **Data-Driven Recommendations:** Offers actionable suggestions based on data trends to optimize operations.
-- **SQL Query Generation:** Natural language inputs are converted into SQL queries using LangChain and OpenAI for complex data analysis.
-- **Efficient Data Retrieval:** HuggingFace embeddings and Chroma vector store for fast and accurate query results.
-- **Few-Shot Learning:** Enhances SQL query generation with limited examples for improved precision.
-Streamlit Interface: User-friendly UI for seamless interaction and business insights.
-Docker: Containerized for easy deployment and scalability across cloud platforms.
-Logging & Monitoring: Ensure reliable performance and application health.
-GitHub: Version control and collaboration for streamlined development.
-Comprehensive Documentation: Guides for both users and developers to utilize and maintain the system.
+- **LLM Integration for SQL Query Generation:** Utilizes OpenAI's `gpt-3.5-turbo-instruct` model to generate and optimize SQL queries from user-provided natural language inputs, enabling seamless interaction with the restaurant database.
+- **Few-Shot Learning with Semantic Similarity:** Implements few-shot learning using `SemanticSimilarityExampleSelector` to dynamically select the most relevant examples from a vector store (Chroma) for better query accuracy and natural language understanding.
+- **Vector Embedding for Enhanced Query Context:** Uses `HuggingFaceEmbeddings` for sentence transformers to create vector representations of examples, improving the model’s ability to understand and retrieve contextually relevant data from the restaurant database.
+- **Chroma Vector Store for Efficient Example Storage:** Manages and stores vector embeddings of few-shot examples using Chroma, enabling fast and scalable similarity searches for prompt enhancement.
+- **Custom SQL Prompt Engineering:** Builds custom SQL prompts using `PromptTemplate` and `FewShotPromptTemplate` to structure input and output, guiding the language model to effectively interact with the SQL database and generate insightful responses.
+- **Real-Time Restaurant Data Insights:** Provides real-time answers to operational and financial questions related to the restaurant, including performance metrics such as sales, inventory, and customer traffic, by directly querying the MySQL-based `restaurant_db`.
+- **Database Chain for Seamless LLM-Database Interaction:** Leverages `SQLDatabaseChain` to handle seamless communication between the language model and the MySQL database, allowing for precise query generation and data retrieval.
+- **Streamlit-based Interactive UI:** Implements a user-friendly interface using Streamlit, allowing restaurant managers to input questions and receive real-time insights in an intuitive format, with customizable background and input styling.
+- **Embeddable and Containerized Application:** Supports Docker containerization via a `Dockerfile`, allowing the application to be easily deployed and scaled across different environments.

 ## Project Structure